HoGentTIN/hogent-markdown-slides/README.md

 # README

+Build slides using markdown, whilst adhering to the principles learned from the [How to avoid death By PowerPoint](https://www.youtube.com/watch?v=Iwpi1Lm6dFo) TEDx Talk.

 ## Demo

 You can see the slides of this repository at https://hogenttin.github.io/hogent-revealmd/ .
 Play with it to see what it can do!